-Student Daily Breakfast - \$1.75 (.30 reduced price, must qualify)

-Student Daily Lunch - \$2.40 (.40 reduced price, must qualify)

-Milk Only - 50 cents

-Note: If lunch money is lost or forgotten, a charge is only permitted for 3 days.
+Student Daily Breakfast - \$1.75 (.30 reduced price, must qualify) Student Daily Lunch - \$2.40 (.40 reduced price, must qualify) Milk Only - 50 cents Note: If lunch money is lost or forgotten, a charge may only be permitted for 3 days.
 Parents are always welcome to join their children for lunch.
-The price for an adult ticket is \$3.75 Adult Breakfast \$2.00.
+The price for an adult lunch ticket is \$4.90.
+Adult Breakfast \$2.40 It is the parent's responsibility to ensure that their child's breakfast/lunch account remains in good